voxpupuli/puppet-cassandra/REFERENCE.md

 ### Defined types

 * [`cassandra::file`](#cassandra--file): A defined type for altering files relative to the configuration directory.
-* [`cassandra::private::firewall_ports::rule`](#cassandra--private--firewall_ports--rule): A defined type to be used as a macro for setting host based firewall rules.
-This is not intended to be used by a user (who should use the AP
 * [`cassandra::schema::cql_type`](#cassandra--schema--cql_type): Create or drop user defined data types within the schema.
 * [`cassandra::schema::index`](#cassandra--schema--index): Create or drop indexes within the schema.
 * [`cassandra::schema::keyspace`](#cassandra--schema--keyspace): Create or drop keyspaces within the schema.